Skip to main content

 Most modern storage heaters have timer modes like ‘out all day’ or ‘home all day’ for convenience.
 Select one of these modes and the heater will release heat at set periods throughout the day in line with your routine.

-If you prefer, you can specify set periods for your storage heater to turn on and off.
+If you prefer, you can specify set the time and day for your storage heater to turn on and off.

 Consider your setback temperature